Can hackers hack your camera on a Mac?

 Another way to stop camera hackers is to limit which applications have access to your camera; here's how:

-An even smarter way to manage application permissions is by using the Privacy module from CleanMyMac X. This feature gives you an instant overview of app permissions in one place, making it easy to select items and remove permissions quickly; here's how to do it:
+An even smarter way to manage application permissions is using the Applications Permissions tool from CleanMyMac.
+It gives you an instant overview of app permissions in one place, making it easy to select items and remove permissions quickly; here's how to do it:

-1. Open the app and select Privacy from the sidebar.
+- Open the app and select Protection from the sidebar.

-2. Click Scan, and under Application Permissions, take a look at Camera and Microphone, and click Show next to their names to reveal which apps have access.
+- Go to Application Permissions and take a look at Camera and Microphone to see which apps have access.

-3. Select items for removal and click Remove.
+- Select items for removal and click Revoke.

 We've reached the end, but now you've got the answers to why is my camera on Mac may be hacked.